daniyl-x/dotfiles/README.md

 # Dotfiles
-*This repository contains my personal dotfiles and configurations that I use every day on my Linux machine.*
+*This repository contains my personal configuration files (dotfiles).*

-All text editors configurations may contain language-specific settings and/or plugins.
-Some of this dotfiles (window managers configurations, for example) are configured specifically for my needs and convinience, so you should use them rather as a base or an example.
+All dotfiles are configured for my needs and convinience, and should be used rather as a base or an example.

 ## Table of contents